Best Fat Tire Electric Bikes [of 2022]

 The Ecotric Fat Tire Electric Bike is a budget electric fat bike with all the essentials needed for a recreational rider.
 Cheaper e-bike motors typically have a slight ‘kick’ to the power, as the torque is not as powerful as pricier models, which means they are not as smooth.
 However, they still perform in hilly areas as an eBike should!

-Equipped with two batteries, a large double-spring saddle, and mechanical disc brakes, this bike is well-suited to fit its price range.
-Available with either blue or orange wheels, this is a great entry-level fat electric bike for a rider on a low budget.
+Equipped with a big motor, a large ergonomic saddle, and mechanical disc brakes, this bike is well-suited to fit its price range.
+Available with either blue, black, or orange wheels, this is a great entry-level fat electric bike for a rider on a low budget.

 Weight: 60lbs | 26×4″